SaiPradyumna/ITA-Project/README.md

 This website is used by NITK students to order food from night canteens .
 Using this website student gets a clear picture of what all night canteens are available and the food items that are provided by the respective canteens .

- ## Objective

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/aecend/pen/JoLzqr.

- Glass-like login form with CSS3 flickering effect.
-Click submit button to toggle between valid and invalid states.